Aishwarya272/EI-EXERCISE/EXERCISE_1/creational_pattern/prototype_pattern/README.md

-This is the implementation of prototype pattern for Cloning Content Delivery Network at different places
+This is the implementation of prototype pattern for **Cloning Content Delivery Network** at different places

-Prototype pattern is used here because there are similar type of CDN located at differnt places with same configuration
+ CDNs often require identical configurations across various locations to ensure consistent content delivery and performance.
+Using the Prototype Pattern, a prototype CDN configuration can be created once and then cloned to set up CDNs at different places quickly and efficiently.

-So, this design pattern helps in managing CDNs
+This pattern is particularly useful in scenarios where creating a new object is resource-intensive or when you need to ensure that the new object is an exact copy of an existing one.

 Files:
  - CDNConfiguration.java